lajanki/letter_randomizer/README.md

 ## File structure

-Running either of the Python scripts will create several Pickle encoded metadata files for internal bookkeeping:
+Running either of the Python scripts will create several json encoded metadata files for internal bookkeeping:
  * Template data regarding the position and types of words needed is stored in template.pkl
- * The bot's status is stored in bot_data.pkl, which consists of:
+ * The bot's status is stored in bot_status.json, which consists of:
    * run_order (list): list of files to process
    * run (int): the run number the bot is currently on
    * current_title (string): the title of the letter currently being processed